Roni Daloomi: Music career

 Daloomi released the song "Shilchi Oto" (Send Him Away) in April 2011.
 The song, written by Binyamin Frank and composed by Ronit Shachar, is from a memorial day project by Galei Tzahal radio station called "Od Me'at Nahafoch Leshir" (Soon We'll Become A Song) that gathers lyrics and poetry by deceased IDF soldiers and have them composed and performed by Israeli artists.

 Daloomi took part in the annual Israeli children's songs' competition Festigal (during the Jewish holiday of Hanukkah), in the role of Scheherazade, performing with the song Nigmeru Li HaMilim (lit.
 I'm Out Of Words) and won second place.

+In 2016, she played the role of Éponine in the musical Les Misérables, staged at the Habima Theatre.